 If you have made it this far, CONGRATULATIONS!
 YOU HAVE JUST BUILT A RADIO TELESCOPE!
 You will be observing either the Sun or Jupiter or both.
-You should become familiar with Radio SkyPipe software to display your results and hopefully stream data to other Jove observers.
-If Jupiter is your target then you should become familiar with Radio Jupiter Pro.
-This is the program you will use to predict when Jupiter activity is likely.
-Additional information may be found in "Listening to Jupiter", included on the Jove reference CD.
+You should become familiar with Radio Sky Spectrograph (RSS) software to display and record your results and hopefully share with other Jove observers.
+Another handy piece of software is Radio Sky Pipe (RSP).
+If Jupiter is your target, then you should become familiar with Radio Jupiter Pro (RJP).
+RJP is the program you will use to predict when Jupiter activity is likely.